Education: B. AgEc, University of New England; MBA, Queensland University of Technology; GAICD

 Favourite Destination: Double Island Point, QLD

-Jim is a highly experienced CEO, racking up over 21+ years of commercial experience throughout the water/wastewater, ecology, and agricultural industries.
+Jim is a highly experienced CEO, with 29+ years of commercial experience throughout the water/wastewater, ecology, and agricultural industries.

 Jim’s uncanny ability to commercialise emerging technologies has allowed him to develop commercialisation strategies for several university and CSIRO led technologies.
 His most recent focus has led him to introducing a new wave of game-changing and ecologically based wastewater treatment and PFAS extraction technologies into Australia.